cakephp/docs/en/models/retrieving-your-data.rst

     )

 By default, CakePHP joins multiple conditions with boolean ``AND``.
-This means the snippet above would only match posts that have been created in the past two weeks, and have a title that matches one in the given set.
+This means the snippet below would only match posts that have been created in the past two weeks, and have a title that matches one in the given set.
 However, we could just as easily find posts that match either condition::